Social Action as Milestones in the History of Belo Monte

-Lailson and Lucileia moved to the São Joaquim Urban Collective Resettlement (RUC) for years ago.
+Lailson and Lucileia moved to the São Joaquim Urban Collective Resettlement (RUC) four years ago.
 "It is a nice, well-located house and, most importantly, there are no floods here.
-We were compensated with the new house and cash, amount with which I set up my business, where I sell food and drinks”, he explains.
+We were compensated with the new house and cash, which I used to set up my business, where I sell food and drinks”, he explains.
 "Nowadays, I continue to fish and process the fish at my store.
 It is properly packaged following sanitation standards and delivered to my customers on a motorcycle that I bought with my earnings from fishing", he says.

-The five RUCs built in Altamira are a legacy of Belo Monte to the city and are currently the home for about 20,000 people (3,590 families) who used to live on stilts.
+The five RUCs built in Altamira are a legacy of Belo Monte to the city and are currently home to about 20,000 people (3,590 families) who used to live in stilt houses.
 A sixth RUC, with 150 houses, is nearing completion.
 In addition to being connected to sewage treatment and water supply systems, these new neighborhoods are also equipped with urban facilities such as a school, a Basic Health Unit (UBS) and a sports court.